abeidahmed/dotfiles/README.md

 sudo apt install stow
 ```

-Secondly, clone this repo and `cd` into it.
+After installing, clone this repo and `cd` into it.
 Execute `./install.sh` after that.

 ## License